MiguelMSandin/phylogeniesQuickStart/README.md

 Once again, different options will address better different questions...

+It is important to check the **log** file reporting the different analytical steps.
+Here you check the likelihood of the tree over the different bootstraps, the model parameters optimization or the proportion of invariant sites in the alignment.
+Basically, you check that there is indeed an improvement or that the alignment is actually informative.

 ### Using a Bayesian Inference (BI) approach

 Bayesian Inference ([Rannala and Yang, 1996](https://link.springer.com/article/10.1007/BF02338839); [Yang and Rannala, 1997](https://academic.oup.com/mbe/article/14/7/717/1119795)) randomly estimates the model parameters accross a statistical distribution resulting in different trees.
 The likelihood of the trees are computed *a posteriori* (actually they are approximated by [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) -MCMC- methods) resulting in **posterior probabilities**, which can be understood as the probability of a tree being right given the randomly selected model parameters.